 By now, I was using almost entirely self hosted solutions and my dependence on external resources were brought to a minimum.
 I finally got the Unix philosophy and building solutions for only one’s own needs.
 The findings and guides that I have been distributing really took off around this time.
 I cut all things wireless out of my setup.
 My work in the professional field opened me up to just how great ethernet really is.

 My latest computer was built around one of the motherboards produced by that aforementioned engineering firm.
 I finally have a system which does not try to manipulate, force or spy on users in any discernable way.
 Something which I trust and, through a long road of experiences, now understand many of the internal components both hardware and software.
 It’s been so successful that I haven’t had to even consider any new build since.
-I think I’ve finally found a fitting tribe, and they are not gamers, not shiney new tech enthusiasts, and not permissive open source updoooters.
+I think I’ve finally found a fitting tribe, and they are not gamers, not enthusiasts of shiney new tech, and not permissive open source updoooters.
 They are those who can see the dilineation between technological freedom and technocratic tyranny.

 I was also introduced to the suckless philosophy.
 And, while I have yet to adapt all my tooling over to suckless solutions, many are now minimalistic TUI or command line programs.
 In fact, losing the display server on my system wouldn’t be too much of an impediment, albeit quite inconvenient.
 In an odd way, I have come full circle all the way back to that kid in the 90s who was just messing around with command line on a minimal, simple desktop.
-I do wonder how much more advanced my knowledge would be today if only I persisted in trying to get that Ubuntu disc to work 17 years ago, or if Canonical’s Unity desktop hadn’t been so repulsive 12 years ago.
+I do wonder how much more advanced my knowledge would be today if only I persisted in trying to get that Ubuntu disc to work 17 years ago, or if Canonical’s Unity desktop hadn’t been so repulsive.
 It’s a journey and, if you’re anything like my former self, start exploring liberated tech now rather than later.